AndreusAxolotl/Age-of-Production/README.md

 - [Vanilla Galore Continued](https://mods.factorio.com/mod/vanilla_galore_continued) and [Space Age Galore](https://mods.factorio.com/mod/space_age_galore): Adds support for the recipes added by the mods to my machines.
 - [5Dim's mod - New Automatization](https://mods.factorio.com/mod/5dim_automation): Makes crafting prototypes not broken.
 - [Wooden Universe](https://mods.factorio.com/mod/wood-universe-modpack): Simply implements compat between AoP and some of the mods in the pack.
-- [All Planets present in this modpack](https://mods.factorio.com/mod/kry-all-planet-mods): Moves around some buildings and adds refined mineral crushing to all eligible planets!
+- [All Planets present in this modpack](https://mods.factorio.com/mod/kry-all-planet-mods): Fixes progression issues and adds Core Mining to all eligible planets.
 - [Quality Biolab](https://mods.factorio.com/mod/QualityBioLab): Makes Quantum Computer's drain also scale with Quality.

 ### Future Plans:
 - Compatibility with other mods.
 #### Buildings on the way:
-- No more buildings will be added.
+- No more buildings will be added, ever.

 ### Translation
 - [You can find AoP here for translation purposes, just translate it to your language and send it in, its locale will be updated in the following updates!](https://crowdin.com/project/factorio-mods-localization)